bvs7/Aveus/Rules/Slots.md

 Most equipment listed on the equipment Page of the handbook is Light.
 Anything that weighs less than one pound is negligible, and things become a full slot rather than Light between 3 and 10 lbs, depending on how unwieldy they are.
 Anything at or over 10 pounds is at least one slot.

-Backpacks hold 5 slots, require an action to take off or access Satchel hold 2 slots, Sacks hold 5 slots (require a hand), require bonus action to drop or access.
+Backpacks hold 5 slots, require an action to take off or access.

+Satchel hold 2 slots, Sacks hold 7 slots (require a hand), require bonus action to drop or access.

-Belt/Pouch holds Light Items.
+Belt/Pouch hold up to 3 Light Items or Weapons, making them accessible with a free action during combat.

 ## Weapon Slots